 View our checklists for information on what you need to do before you arrive, on-arrival, and in your first week.

-If you are allocated on-campus accommodation (you will be notified by 10 September) you will be invited to complete your online residential induction and select an arrivals time slot.
+If you are allocated on-campus accommodation (you will be notified by mid September), you will be invited to complete your online residential induction and select an arrivals time slot.
+Arrivals slots will be available across several days in the week commencing 20 September 2021.

 I would like more information on...